-Health Literacy How well a person can get the health information and services that they need, and how well they understand them.
-Using them to make healthier decisions.
-Access to information that they can understand Finding information, communicating with health care providers, managing a disease Knowledge of medical words, and of how their health care system works
+Health literacy refers to how well a person can get the health information and services that they need, and how well they understand them.
+It is also about using them to make informed health decisions.
+It involves differences that people have in areas such as

+- Access to information that they can understand - Skills, such as finding that information, communicating with health care providers, living a healthy lifestyle, and managing a disease - Knowledge of medical words, and of how their health care system works - Abilities, such as physical or mental limitations - Personal factors, such as age, education, language abilities, and culture, including previous interactions with medical providers